FrandSX/sxtools-blender/README.md

 ![Step Three](/images/sxtools-03.png)

 7) The default view of SX Tools is now active.
 Think of your favorite 2D paint tool.
-Click on layers, apply colors to objects or components, get familiar with the gradient tool.
+Click on layers, apply colors to objects or components, get familiar with the available tools.

 ![Step Four](/images/sxtools-04.png)

 8) After some familiarization, you'll be able to create rapid color variants of your game assets in no time.

-NOTE: Relative paths may cause issues with export paths in SX Tool.
-Setting "Save&Load -> Relative Paths" to disabled is recommended.

 ## Exporting to Game Engines